 As humans, we are trained to look to the middle, not the outer edges.
 The peak of the mountain, the heart of the rainforest, the crowning corals of the reef.
 But what of those other, outer spaces, those places lost in the in-between?
 The shores that are not quite beaches, where the tidelines smack against bare rock.
 The impenetrable tangles of mangroves that separate rainforest and river, the seagrass beds beside the reef.
-These places are hard to define and hard to experience.
-But that doesn’t mean they lack significance, in fact, wetlands are where landscapes and ecosystems collide and overlap and interact, they are complex sites of evolutionary ingenuity.
+These places are hard to define and hard to experience, but that doesn’t mean they lack significance.
+In fact, wetlands are complex sites of evolutionary ingenuity, where landscapes and ecosystems collide, overlap and interact.

 Australia’s northern and eastern shores are home to approximately 11,500 km2 of mangrove forests, the third largest area of mangroves in the world after Indonesia and Brazil.
 Mangrove forests are often dominated by only one or two plant species, but they are incalculable in the support they provide for biodiversity in other regions; they are womb, nursery, feeding ground, breeding site.
 Mangrove presence is directly linked to offshore abundance of adult fish, with 80% of global catches directly or indirectly dependent on mangrove systems at some stage in their lifecycle.1 Keystone species on coral reefs including sharks, parrotfish and groupers reproduce and spend their juvenile years protected by the dense web of roots before making the journey out to the reef.
 Birds, reptiles and amphibians from the land nest and hunt in the canopies.